We welcome articles and research notes from emerging scholars in all historical disciplines.

 1. Research Articles

-Based on original primary source research and grounded in relevant literature
+- based on original primary source research and grounded in the relevant literature

 Both types of submissions are peer-reviewed.

 To ensure that your submission is reviewed anonymously, please remove all references to your name, university affiliation, or any other identifying markers from your writing.
 Be careful to ensure that any identifying metadata or document property has also been removed from the file you submit.
 Google instructions for the specific software you're using if you're unsure how to do this.

 Preparation of Manuscripts

 - format citations, quotations, and numbers according to the guidelines found in The Chicago Manual of Style

 - include source materials' Digital Object Identifier (DOI) when available